plbaldoni/HCHSsim/README.md

 To run the simulation pipeline, you should:

 1. Run *generateTargetPopulation.R*.
 This will generate a list of participants using a three-stage design with stratification, block groups, and households.
-2. Run *generateTargetPopulationData.R*, populate the target population data sets with several variables to be uses in this simulation study.
+2. Run *generateTargetPopulationData.R*, populate the target population data sets with several variables to be used in this simulation study.
 3. Run *sampleTargetPopulation.R*, which will generate 1000 samples from the target population using a stratified three-stage sampling scheme.
 Sampling probability weights and design variables are included in the final data sets.
 4. Run *runBootstrap.R* and *runMI.R* to run the proposed approaches for standard error correction.